-- A. Initiating a proceeding; formal request for counseling An employee who believes that his or her rights under Chapters II through VIII of this Plan have been violated must first request counseling. - B. Form and manner of requests Requests for counseling: - 1. are to be submitted to the court's EDR Coordinator; - 2. must be made in writing; and - 3. must be made within 30 days of the alleged violation or within 30 days of the time the employee becomes aware of the alleged violation.
+- A. Request for counseling An employee who believes that his or her rights under Chapters II through VIII of this Plan have been violated is expected, but not required, to request counseling. - B. Form and manner of requests Requests for counseling are to be directed to the court's EDR Coordinator at any time within 30 days of the alleged violation or within 30 days of the time the employee becomes aware of the alleged violation.
+A request for counseling does not extend the time for filing a formal complaint.
+See Section 6.A. below.